New York City landmarks commission to consider Manida Street in Hunts Point

-HUNTS POINT, Bronx (WABC) -- The New York City Landmarks Preservation Commission will vote Tuesday on whether to begin the process of granting landmark status a historic district in the Bronx.
+HUNTS POINT, Bronx (WABC) -- The New York City Landmarks Preservation Commission will vote Tuesday on whether to begin the process of declaring a Bronx street a historic district.

-The committee is considering "calendaring" the Hunts Point Manida Street Historic District, a block of semi-detached brick houses that serves as an intact example of the early-20th century development that occurred in the neighborhood.
+The committee is considering "calendaring" the Manida Street in Hunts Point, a block of semi-detached brick houses that serves as an intact example of the early-20th century development that occurred in the neighborhood.

 That development came in response to transportation improvements and rapid industrialization.